alireza787b/sharif-id-keep-alive/README.md

 ## Features

 - Automatically logs into the Sharif University portal to maintain internet connectivity.
-- Customizable intervals for connection checks.
+- Customizable intervals for connection checks, with adaptive frequency adjustments approaching logout times.
+- The script adapts the checking frequency dynamically based on the approaching automatic logout time, increasing its frequency to ensure continuous connectivity.
 - Adaptable to other login systems with some modifications.

 ## Setup Instructions